annabush092/SyncedIn-frontend/README.md

 Refactoring not priority:
   Make an adapter file for all fetch actions
-  Make readme's good- tell how to run/install, and exactly what the API returns for different requests
+  Make readme's good- tell how to run/install, and exactly what the API returns for different requests Refactor so Profile renders a specifically filtered UserList (for following) and PostList Worth it to disconnect UserCard/PostCard from the store?
+Is it slowing me down at all?

 /*
 Random stretch features: